eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

 When requested, the RuntimeFacade resumes a workload by:
-* request the wrapped runtime to start the state checker for that workload
 * start the WorkloadControlLoop waiting for WorkloadCommands
+* request the resume of the workload by sending a resume command to the WorkloadControlLoop
 * return a new workload object containing a WorkloadCommandSender to communicate with the WorkloadControlLoop

 Comment: